Mother: Sarah Frances (Wells) Jones

 1993 - Launches "Vibe" magazine.

-1994 - Along with several partners, forms Qwest Broadcasting, a minority-controlled television broadcasting company.
+1994-1999 - Chairman and CEO of Qwest Broadcasting, a minority-controlled television broadcasting company.

 March 1996 - Executive Producer of the 68th Annual Academy Awards ceremony.

-October 1, 2001 - Simon and Schuster publishes his autobiography, "Q: The Autobiography of Quincy Jones."
+October 1, 2001 - Simon & Schuster publishes his autobiography, "Q: The Autobiography of Quincy Jones."